 Englishman John Bartlam started a ceramics factory in Cain Hoy, South Carolina, in the mid-1700s.
 His work combined Italian soft-paste porcelain techniques, English and Chinese visual elements, and fine white clay from South Carolina.
 John Bartlam was active in South Carolina from about 1763 to 1781, and this soft-paste porcelain teabowl is from about 1765-1770.
 (Anonymous loan, courtesy Museum of Fine Arts, Boston)

-Topics in this Podcast: art history, Hispanic and Latino history, interviews, Asian history, South American history, Asian American and Pacific Islander Heritage, American history, Latin American history, U.S. history
+Topics in this Podcast: art history, Central American history, Hispanic and Latino history, interviews, Asian history, South American history, Asian American and Pacific Islander Heritage, American history, Latin American history, U.S. history